txt/aa24/docs/projectDetails.md

 -2 | If your text mentions figures or tables that are not in the paper.

-[^feldt]: R. Feldt and A. Magizinius, “Validity threats in empirical software engineering research
-- an initial survey,” in Proc. of the Int’l Conf. on Software Engineering and Knowledge Engineering, 2010, pp. 374–379. http://www.robertfeldt.net/publications/feldt_2010_validity_threats_in_ese_initial_survey.pdf
+[^feldt]: R. Feldt and A. Magizinius, “Validity threats in empirical software engineering research- an initial survey,” in Proc. of the Int’l Conf. on Software Engineering and Knowledge Engineering, 2010, pp. 374–379. http://www.robertfeldt.net/publications/feldt_2010_validity_threats_in_ese_initial_survey.pdf

 [^peters]: Peters, F., Menzies, T., & Layman, L. (2015, May).
 LACE2: Better privacy-preserving data sharing for cross project defect prediction.
 In 2015 IEEE/ACM 37th IEEE International Conference on Software Engineering (Vol. 1, pp. 801-811).
 IEEE. http://now.unbox.org/timm/pdf/15lace2.pdf